-As a statutory professional membership body, TLS is always faced with a temptation of being an introvert institution.
-However, the setting and context through which TLS operates would be suicidal if TLS would fall in a trap of becoming an absolute inward looking – i.e. only taking care of its Members’ welfare rather than striving to assert its relevance to Tanzanian society i.e. to both duty bearers and rights holders.
+As a statutory professional membership body, TLS is always faced with the temptation of being an introvert institution.
+However, the setting and context through which TLS operates would be suicidal if TLS would fall in a trap of becoming an absolute inward-looking – i.e. only taking care of its Members’ welfare rather than striving to assert its relevance to Tanzanian society i.e. to both duty bearers and rights holders.

-TLS therefore believes that its survival and sustainability will only be guaranteed if the rights holders and duty bearers will always see the value added by TLS, its relevance and contribution to the juridical, socio-economic and political development in Tanzania.
+TLS, therefore, believes that its survival and sustainability will only be guaranteed if the rights holders and duty bearers will always see the value added by TLS, its relevance, and its contribution to the juridical, socio-economic, and political development in Tanzania.

 As a complete entity hence mitigating the risks of secession or disintegration of TLS into several organisations based on its chapters and zones.
 As a result, TLS activities will be issued at stake.
 This approach will enable the rights holders (having been empowered by TLS) to sustainably demand for their rights from the duty bearers.

 For that case, TLS will essentially invoke the rights based approach to development as both its core theory of change and a sustainability/survival strategy.
 It will have a fully participatory approach in engaging with all the Key Stakeholders in all activities and promote a more harmonized and aligned manner of working to achieve its set objectives.

 The diagram below illustrates the TLS theory of change:

 TLS’ theory of change is informed and shaped by both internal and external contexts.
 TLS is not an NGO but a statutory membership professional body that has unique, comparative and competitive statutory role exercising its mandate and responsibilities as provided by its establishing Legislation to promote rule of law, democracy and good governance.
 TLS is guided by the following theories:

 – If TLS is primarily a membership association, therefore it is the membership that owns, decides and drives TLS.
 For that reason, the quality of TLS members.